MystenLabs/sui/docs/content/concepts/transactions/WIP-ptb.md

   - This limitation exists to make it easy for the remaining gas to be returned to the coin at the end of execution.
 In other words, if the gas coin was wrapped or deleted, then there would not be an obvious spot for the excess gas to be returned.
 See the execution section for more details.
 - `NestedResult(u16, u16)` uses the value from a previous command.
 The first `u16` is the index of the command in the command vector, and the second `u16` is the index of the result in the result vector of that command.
   - For example, given a command vector of `[MoveCall1, MoveCall2, TransferObjects]` where `MoveCall2` has a result vector of `[Value1, Value2]`, `Value1` would be accessed with `NestedResult(1, 0)` and `Value2` would be accessed with `NestedResult(1, 1)`.
 - `Result(u16)` is a special form of `NestedResult` where `Result(i)` is roughly equivalent to `NestedResult(i, 0)`.
-However unlike `NestedResult(i, 0)`, `Result(i)` this will error if the result array at index `i` is empty or has more than one value.
+However unlike `NestedResult(i, 0)`, `Result(i)` will error if the result array at index `i` is empty or has more than one value.
-  - The intention of `Result` was to allow for accessing of the entire result array, but that is not yet supported at this time.
-So in it's current state, `NestedResult` can be used instead of `Result` in all circumstances.
+  - The intention of `Result` was to allow for accessing of the entire result array, but that is not supported yet.
+So in its current state, `NestedResult` can be used instead of `Result` in all circumstances.

 ## Execution

-For the execution of programmable transaction block: the input vector is populated by the input objects or pure value bytes.
-Then the commands are executed in order, and the results are stored in the result vector.
+For the execution of programmable transaction block, the input vector is populated by the input objects or pure value bytes.
+The commands are then executed in order, and the results are stored in the result vector.
 Finally, the effects of the transaction are applied atomically.
 The following sections will describe each aspect of execution in greater detail.

 ### Start of Execution